Saturday with Jocelyn. Deep in event sourcing infrastructure. Not the flashy stuff—the plumbing.

 }

-Optimistic concurrency was failing randomly.
-Turns out I was using the current version after mutations instead of the version when loaded.
+The bug: I was using the aggregate’s current version instead of the version when loaded.

-// WRONG - version keeps incrementing as we emit
+// WRONG - version changes as we emit events

 await store.AppendAsync(streamId, events, aggregate.Version);